Privacy rights

 • it is reasonably necessary for certain activities by or for a law enforcement agency.

-If you believe that we have handled your personal information in a way that is not consistent with the privacy principles, you have the right to make a privacy complaint.
+If you believe the Queensland Government has handled your personal information in a way that’s inconsistent with the privacy principles, you have the right to make a privacy complaint.

-Before making a formal privacy complaint, try talking with the relevant business area in the agency―this is often the quickest and easiest way to address your concerns.
+Before making a formal privacy complaint, try talking with the relevant business area in the Queensland Government agency―this is often the quickest and easiest way to address your concerns.

 • details of the act or practice you are complaining about

-• the date that you first complained to the agency
+• the date you first complained to the agency

 • copies of any relevant documents

-You should receive notice from the OIC that your privacy complaint has been received within 5 business days.
-The OIC will then assess whether the subject matter of your complaint shows an ‘arguable case’ that a privacy breach has occurred.
-They will then provide you with a written notice that sets out the reason for their decision.
+You should receive notice from the OIC within 5 business days that your privacy complaint has been received.
+The OIC will then assess whether the subject matter of your complaint shows an ‘arguable case’ that a privacy breach has occurred, and will then provide you with a written notice that sets out the reason for their decision.

 Find out what to expect when you lodge a privacy complaint.

-If the OIC does not accept your complaint, there are no more options available for you to continue your complaint under the Act.
+If the OIC doesn’t accept your complaint, there are no more options available for you to continue your complaint under the Act.